-In determining whether F600-Free from Abuse and Neglect should be cited in these situations, it is important to remember that abuse includes the term "willful".
+Federal guidance states that it is important to remember that abuse includes the term "willful."
 The word "willful" means that the individual's action was deliberate (not inadvertent or accidental), regardless of whether the individual intended to inflict injury or harm.
-An example of a deliberate ("willful") action would be a cognitively impaired resident who strikes out at a resident within his/her reach, as opposed to a resident with a neurological disease who has involuntary movements (e.g., muscle spasms, twitching, jerking, writhing movements) and his/her body movements impact a resident who is nearby.
+An example of a deliberate ("willful") action would be a cognitively impaired resident who strikes out at a resident within his/her reach, as opposed to a resident with a neurological disease who has involuntary movements (e.g., muscle spasms, twitching, jerking...) and his/her body movements impact a resident who is nearby.

-responsible for protecting residents from all forms of abuse, including resident to resident abuse and including when one or both resident has dementia.
+Nursing

+homes are

+responsible

+for protecting

+residents

+from all forms

+of abuse,

+including

+resident to

+resident

+abuse and

+including

+when one or

+both resident

+has dementia.